ardaergin/VBL/markdown_files/payment.md

     <p>Total Amount: <span id="totalAmount">€0.00</span></p>
 </div>

-Studies that require more engagement from the participant (e.g., EEG studies), are subject to a higher rate of payment, and this should be discussed with the lab manager.
+Studies that require more engagement from the participant (i.e., studies with an additional payment incentive), are subject to a higher rate of payment, and this should be discussed with the lab manager.